 Of special interest are the interconnection between the fire alarm system and the sprinkler system, between the fire alarm system and the elevator and between the fire alarm system and the HVAC system.
 Underlying concepts and examples will be presented.

-Please click on the above underlined hypertext to view, download or print the documents for your reference.
-Because of the large file sizes, we recommend that you first save the files to your computer by pointing the cursor to the underlined document title, right-clicking the mouse and choosing "Save Target As ..."; and then open the files in Adobe Acrobat Reader.
+Please click on the above underlined hypertext to view, download or print the document for your study.
+Because of the large file size, we recommend that you first save the file to your computer by right clicking the mouse and choosing "Save Target As ...", and then open the file in Adobe Acrobat Reader.
 If you still experience any difficulty in downloading or opening this file, you may need to close some applications or reboot your computer to free up some memory.

 This course is